nlintas/java_cloud_microservices_project/README.md

 - Intellij IDEA

 ## Report Location
-Inside both repositories (is should be .zip files in your case) as  a "WMY21040 Report 2.pdf" file.
+In the main zip folder named "WMY21040 submission" as a pdf file.